pastorryanhayden/blog/source/_posts/2023-08-23-why-your-pastor-has-that-edge.md

 ## It’s heavy on your family.

 Middle aged pastors usually have kids who are teenagers and those kids get to experience everything else on this list with their dad.
-When the pastor is hurt, it doesn't just effect him, it also effects his family.
-Very often, pastor's kids grow to hate the ministry and want nothing to do with it.
+When the pastor is hurt, it doesn't just affect him, it also affects his family.
+Very often, pastors' kids grow to hate the ministry and want nothing to do with it.

-Pastor's kids live under a microscope.
+Pastors's kids live under a microscope.
 They are acutely aware (even if it's not explicitly said) that their behavior reflects on their dad and his ministry.
 They know that what they wear and what they say will be judged in a way none of their peers will be.

 ---